rupadana/filament-api-service/README.md

 ### Middlewares

 You can add or override middlewares at two specific places.
-Via the config and/or via the Resources $routeMiddleware.
+Via the Filament Panel Provider and/or via the Resources $routeMiddleware.

 If you set `route.use_resource_middlewares` to true, the package will register the middlewares for that specific resource as defined in: